 To me, that is what makes this conference so unique.
 I can already feel the energy of a room pulsing with the creativity, wisdom and passion of such a diverse crowd.

-Plan International is undergoing many changes, including the development of a new purpose, values, and theory of change, which will be topics of discussion at the GLC.
-Because this will bring new ways of thinking across Plan International, it is very important that discussion, debate, and criticism on this topic are welcomed and appreciated.
+Plan is undergoing many changes, including the development of a new purpose, values and theory of change, which will be topics of discussion at the GLC.
+Because this will bring new ways of thinking across Plan International, it is very important that discussion, debate and criticism on this topic are welcomed and appreciated.

-I believe providing the wide range of GLC participants the space to talk together about the purpose, value, and theory of change will help ensure that: a) this work continues to move forward in a direction that well represents and reflects the opinions of all parts of Plan International, and b) everyone is clear about that direction and can work together to ensure it is carried out and succeeds.
+I believe providing the wide range of GLC participants the space to talk together about the purpose, value and theory of change will help ensure that: a) this work continues to move forward in a direction that well represents and reflects the opinions of all parts of Plan, and b) everyone is clear about that direction and can work together to ensure it is carried out and succeeds.

-In discussions around the purpose and values, I hope Plan International’s leaders are honest and transparent, that they take questions genuinely, and equally appreciate the opinion of each participant.
+In discussions around the purpose and values, I hope Plan’s leaders are honest and transparent, that they take questions genuinely and equally appreciate the opinion of each participant.

-As a member of Plan’s Global Youth Advisory Panel, I am thrilled that young people will be present at the GLC as full delegates for Day 1!
-The GLC agenda involves ideas, decisions, and discussions of Plan International’s global purpose.
-These efforts will have a huge impact on the lives of children and young people where Plan International works.
+As a member of Plan’s Global Youth Advisory Panel, I am thrilled that young people will be present at the GLC as full delegates for Day One!
+The GLC agenda involves ideas, decisions and discussions of Plan’s global purpose.
+These efforts will have a huge impact on the lives of girls, children and young people where Plan works.

-This is the kind of inspiration and energy in store at next week’s Global Leadership Conference!
+This is the kind of inspiration and energy in store at next week’s GLC!